-Investments included in the "#2 Other" category, i.e. 7.78% (compared to 12.24% in 2022), were related to ancillary cash.
+Investments included in the "#2 Other" category, i.e. 3.54% (compared to 9.12% in 2022), were related to ancillary cash.
 They also included funds held for diversification purposes (including ETCs and ETFs) that were not aligned with the environmental and social characteristics of the Financial product.
-For example, funds with a strategy to are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under Regulation (EU) 2020/852 invest in sovereign bonds comply under Article 6 of the SFDR and ETC fall into this category.
+For example, funds with a strategy to invest in sovereign bonds comply under Article 6 of the SFDR and ETC fall into this category.
 There were no minimum environmental or social safeguards for these investments.